 Bottom line: Is IVPN good?

-The features that IVPN provides, it provides well.
+IVPN is simple but it works well.
 It focuses on bettering encryption protocols and it gives you transparent information at your fingertips.
 Your information isn’t routed through a compromisable server, and safety is king.

-However, IVPN offers fewer servers than other brands and its internet speeds weren't the best we've seen.
+However, IVPN offers fewer servers than other brands and its internet speeds have been some of the slowest we've recorded.